Zybulon/h5pandas/README.md

     delta = df - df0
 ```

-With the "h5" accessor you can access to
-The file, the name of the dataset, dataset object (h5py), dataset object (h5py)
+With the "h5" accessor you can access to the file object, the name of the dataset, dataset object (h5py), dataset object (h5py)
 ```Python
     df.h5.file
     df.h5.name